leportella/v4/content/en/posts/2018-03-20-how-to-contribute-to-open-source.md

 date: 2018-03-20T14:25:52-05:00
 ---

-Starting to contribute to an open-source project is always recomended to someone who is studing to be a programmer. <!--more-->
+Starting to contribute to an open-source project is always recommended to someone who is studying to be a programmer. <!--more-->
 Many say that it is an excelent way to show your potential as a developer and some companies ask about these contribution as a way of evaluation.
 Besides that, when you contribute to an open-source, you are helping and adding value a community that is